 Research suggests that when the body is starved -f or controlled periods of time - it activates stem cells, which produce that higher white blood cell count, and also get rid of old, damaged or inefficient cells, literally creating a new immune system.

-Furthermore, prolonged intermittent fasting activates weight loss because the body is forced to use stored lipid and glucose cells - the very fat and sugar that is usually hard to eliminate.
+Furthermore, prolonged intermittent fasting activates weight management because the body is forced to use stored lipid and glucose cells - the very fat and sugar that is usually hard to eliminate.
 And by heating up your system, it also activates your metabolism.

 This very study, which asked people to go through on and off fasting cycles for six months, noted an important reduction of a particularly pesky enzyme linked to aging, higher cancer risks and even tumor growth (PKA enzyme).

-Intermittent fasting is to weight loss what a private jet plane is to transportation.
+Intermittent fasting is to weight management what a private jet plane is to transportation.
 Simply put, it’s the fastest, most convenient and most efficient way to break bodily patterns that store fat and keep our metabolisms sluggish and slow.

-Intermittent fasting for weight loss is not a diet; it's an energy restriction program.
+Intermittent fasting for weight management is not a diet; it's an energy restriction program.
 You're not told what to eat and what not to eat, but rather when to eat and when not to.
 It’s far more accessible than dieting and helps people that struggle with weight loss find balance and avoid the yo-yo effect.

 There's something to be said about the mental stress calorie counting and diet restrictions have on some people.
 I know I've been there!
-But intermittent fasting for weight loss is an effective way to get results without adding the mental load that comes from typical diets.
+But intermittent fasting for weight management is an effective way to get results without adding the mental load that comes from typical diets.